Roave/RoaveDeveloperTools/docs/zendframework-module.md

 RoaveDeveloperTools is shipped as a valid ZendFramework module.
-You can just enable it by loading the module in your application's config by adding `Roave\DeveloperTools` to the configured modules. provides some base wiring for the interfaces described above:
+You can just enable it by loading the module in your application's config by adding `Roave\DeveloperTools` to the configured modules.

+The module provides some base wiring for the interfaces described in [architecture.md](architecture.md).

+## Namespaces

 The module components are under the `Roave\DeveloperTools\Mvc` namespace.
 Components under this namespace are specific about profiling a Zend Framework (2.x, currently) application.